Increase Your Blood Flow With 5 Common Kitchen Herbs

 "When blood is not moving, there is an increased risk of getting a blood clot," Bintrim said.
 "You can get plaque buildup from high cholesterol.
 You could have heart failure resulting in blood not being pumped well enough throughout the body."

-Natural ways to help heart and blood health are numerous.
+Natural ways to help heart health and promote good blood flow are numerous.

 "Common household herbs are seen as a second-degree medicine, so their medicinal effects fall between the potency of regular food [first-degree medicine] and herbal supplementation such as tinctures and capsules [third-degree medicine]," said Cait DiCicco, a certified health educator and yoga teacher studying to become a naturopathic doctor at the Naturopathic Institute of Therapies and Education in Mount Pleasant, Michigan.